Xi Jinping on track to cement authority by rewriting CCP history - ExBulletin

 Xi Jinping on track to cement authority by rewriting CCP history

-The CCP convened on Monday Thursday its Central Committee, the parliament of the movement that has ruled China with an iron fist for 72 years.
+The CCP convened on Monday Thursday its Central Committee, the “parliament” of the movement which has ruled China with an iron fist for 72 years.

-The plenum of the Central Committee is to discuss an important resolution on the great successes and the historical experience of the 100 years of achievements of the Party, as announced by the New China agency, without publishing the text of the resolution.
+The “plenum” of the Central Committee must discuss “an important resolution on the great successes and the historical experience of the 100 years of achievements of the Party”, as announced by the New China agency, without publishing the text of the resolution.

-Since his assumption of the post of secretary general of the CCP in 2012, then president of the People’s Republic the following year, he has continued to centralize power in his hands.
+Since assuming the post of secretary general of the CCP in 2012, and then president of the People’s Republic the following year, he has continued to centralize power in his hands.

 He is often referred to as the most powerful Chinese leader since the regime’s founder, Mao Ts-tung (1949-76).

 In 2018, he had the constitution amended to be able to remain the head of the country beyond the two-term limit.
-His thought was also written into the constitution, along with that of Mao.
+His “thought” was also written into the constitution, like Mao’s.

-It is now the halo of Chinese victory against the coronavirus, even if sporadic outbreaks still appear in the country where the epidemic broke out at the end of 2019.
+It is now the halo of China’s “victory” against the coronavirus, even if sporadic outbreaks are still occurring in the country where the epidemic broke out at the end of 2019.

-The question is to know how far it can still climb, sums up sinologist Carl Minzner, of the American think tank Council on Foreign Relations.
+The question is to know “how far it can still climb”, summarizes the sinologist Carl Minzner, of the American think tank Council on Foreign Relations.

-In this regard, next week’s Central Committee meeting promises to be crucial: during its century of existence, the CCP has adopted only two historic resolutions, each time milestone, recalls political scientist Anthony Saich of Harvard University in the United States.
+In this regard, the meeting of the Central Committee next week promises to be crucial: during its century of existence, the CCP has adopted only two “historic” resolutions, each time key moments, recalls political scientist Anthony Saich , from Harvard University in the United States.

-The first, in 1945, had strengthened Mao Tz-tung’s authority four years before the Communists came to power.
+The first, in 1945, had strengthened the authority of Mao Ts-tung four years before the coming to power of the Communists.

-This time around, the resolution should be less critical of Mao, said Saich.
+This time around, the resolution should be “less critical” of Mao, Mr. Saich said.

-All the more so as the current power is moving away from the excesses of economic libralism, taking in recent months certain sectors such as real estate and the internet.
+Especially since the current power is moving away from the excesses of economic libralism, attacking in recent months certain sectors such as real estate and the Internet.

-By synthesizing the Maosm and the reforms, the resolution should show that Xi is the natural heir to the CCP’s glorious history, according to Anthony Saich.
+By synthesizing the Maosm and the reforms, the resolution should “show that Xi is the natural heir to the glorious history of the CCP,” according to Anthony Saich.

-Western experts generally estimate the consequences of Mao T-tung’s policies to be between 30 and 70 million dead, but the former president remains a dream figure in his country.
+Western experts generally estimate the consequences of Mao Ts-tung’s policy to be between 30 and 70 million dead, but the former president remains a dream figure in his country.

-The conclave should also give rise to behind-the-scenes negotiations, one year before a new management team takes office at the next Congress.
+The conclave should also give rise to behind-the-scenes negotiations, one year from the start of a new management team at the next Congress.

-There is little doubt that Xi Jinping will be reappointed in the fall of 2022 for a third term (unheard of since the end of the Mao era), even if he has just reached the 68-year age limit traditionally imposed on Chinese leaders.
+There is little doubt that Xi Jinping will be reappointed in the fall of 2022 for a third term (unheard of since the end of the Mao era), even if he has just reached the age limit of 68 traditionally imposed. to Chinese leaders.

 However, several of them are expected to retire.

-The standing committee of the Party’s Political Bureau could, during next year’s Congress, drop from seven to five members, which would further increase Xi’s authority within this circle that holds the reality of power, Wu Qiang speculates.
+The standing committee of the Party’s Political Bureau could, at next year’s Congress, drop from seven to five members, “which would further increase Xi’s authority” within this circle which holds the reality of power, Wu supposes.
+Qiang.

 The meetings of the Central Committee take place away from the gaze of foreign media and the conclusions of the plnum should not be unveiled until Thursday evening after the end of the work.